 #horror: cannes premiere turned teenage protest

 Enlisting a standout cast including our ultimate New Yorker Chlöe Sevigny, as well as Orange is the New Black's Natasha Lyonne and Taryn Manning, actress and Imitation of Christ designer Tara Subkoff made her feature-length directorial debut at Cannes with #HORROR.
-The slasher social commentary flick that sees a group of 12-year-old girls fall into an online rabbit hole where a minute of cyber-bullying spirals into a full-fledged night of insanity.
+The slasher social commentary sees a group of 12-year-old girls fall into an online rabbit hole where a minute of cyber-bullying spirals into a full-fledged night of insanity.

-Although Subkoff drew from her own experiences of being bullied as a teen in crafting the film's storyline, #HORROR is predominantly inspired by a family friend's daughter who was bullied online even after she transferred to another school.
+Although Subkoff drew from her own experiences being bullied as a teen in crafting the film's storyline, #HORROR is predominantly inspired by a family friend's daughter who was bullied online even after she transferred to another school.
 Whereas Subkoff's IRL bullies would lay off after the final bell rang, today's URL bullies bombard their victims with hate around the clock.